jayaprakash369/test-public-repo/sample/README.md

 ### **Apply Changes** (`apply`)

-Once you are satisfied with the Terraform plan, apply the changes to provision infrastructure.
+Once you are satisfied with the Terraform plan, apply the changes to provision infrastructure/configuration changes.

 ### **Command:**